izgzhen/iris-coq/README.md

   Robbert Krebbers <http://robbertkrebbers.nl/thesis.html>.
 * The folder [algebra](algebra) contains the COFE and CMRA constructions as well as the solver for recursive domain equations.
+* The folder [base_logic](base_logic) defines the Iris base logic and the primitive connectives.
+It also contains derived constructions that are entirely independent of the choice of resources.
-* The folder [program_logic](program_logic) builds the semantic domain of Iris, defines and verifies primitive view shifts and weakest preconditions, and builds some language-independent derived constructions (e.g., STSs).
+* The folder [program_logic](program_logic) specializes the base logic to build Iris, the program logic.
+Most crucially, this includes world satisfaction and weakest preconditions.
+Furthermore, some language-independent derived constructions (e.g., STSs) are defined in this folder.
 * The folder [heap_lang](heap_lang) defines the ML-like concurrent heap language
   * The subfolder [lib](heap_lang/lib) contains a few derived constructions within this language, e.g., parallel composition.